bcgov/FAIB_DADMTOOLS/README.md

  CREATE SCHEMA raster;
  CREATE SCHEMA whse;
  ```
+ - Ensure (pgpass file)[https://www.postgresql.org/docs/current/libpq-pgpass.html] is setup.
+Either by adding an environment variable PGPASSWORD with your postgres password OR saving the file on Windows at  %APPDATA%\postgresql\pgpass.conf where the file format is:
+ `hostname:port:database:username:password`

 ## R First Time Configuration
 Currently defaults to using variables setup with keyring lib.